The Macroeconomic Effects of Corporate Tax Reforms: Theoretical Framework

-where $c_t$ is consumption of goods from c-corporations, $\tilde{c}_t$ is consumption of goods from pass-through businesses, and $\hat{c}_t$ is a consumption bundle constructed using a Cobb-Douglas aggregator.
-The good produced by the c-corporate sector is the numeraire, and $p_t$ is the (relative) price of the good produced by pass-through businesses.
-The household supplies labor inelastically to each sector, and receives wages equal to $w_t$ and $\tilde{w}_t$ each period.
+where $c_t$ is consumption of goods from c-corporations, $\tilde{c}_t$ is consumption of goods from pass-through businesses, and $\hat{c}_t$ is a consumption bundle constructed using a Cobb-Douglas aggregator.\footnote{C-corporations and pass-through businesses compete even in narrowly-defined industries of the US economy.
+As an illustrative example, IRS data from 2012 shows that $52.3\%$ of economic activity in the ``Apparel Manufacturing'' industry (NAICS 315) took place in c-corporations, and the remaining $47.7\%$ in pass-through businesses.
+Hence the assumption of imperfect substitutability between goods produced by the two sectors.} The good produced by the c-corporate sector is the numeraire, and $p_t$ is the (relative) price of the good produced by pass-through businesses.
+The household supplies labor inelastically to each sector, and receives wages equal to $w_t$ and $p_t \tilde{w}_t$ each period.
 She also invests in shares of each sector, that trade at prices $P_t$ and $\tilde{P}_t$.\footnote{In equilibrium, the supply of each type of shares will be fixed and normalized to one.} Ownership of the productive sector entitles the household to dividends $d_t$ from c-corporations, and pass-through income $\tilde{d}_t$ from pass-through businesses.
 Finally, the household pays individual income taxes and receives transfers from the government.
 For simplicity, I assume that there is a uniform individual income tax rate $\tau^{II}$ on labor income, dividends and pass-through income.\footnote{In practice, dividends are taxed at a preferential rate, there are numerous deductions and exemptions, and there are tax brackets.
-Since my main theoretical experiments will involve changing the corporate tax rate while leaving the individual income tax rate unchanged, a uniform individual income tax rate will preserve my main conclusions.} Finally, the household's intertemporal marginal rate of substitution $\Lambda_{t,t+j}$ will be used by the productive sector when making intertemporal decisions.\\ To better understand how corporate tax reforms affect the economy, I impose as much symmetry as possible between c-corporations and pass-through businesses.
-Each sector accumulates its own capital stock through investment, hires labor competitively, and produces a final good using a constant return-to-scale technology.
-However, only c-corporations pay corporate income taxes.
+Since my main theoretical experiments will involve changing the corporate tax rate while leaving the individual income tax rate unchanged, a uniform individual income tax rate will preserve my main conclusions.} Finally, the household's intertemporal marginal rate of substitution $\Lambda_{t,t+j}$ will be used by the productive sector when making intertemporal decisions.